Too Big Too Small

 - If undercuts are an issue, you can request for undercuts to be blocked at either the beginning of the case (when submitting the case) or in the middle or end of the case (by requesting a case revision).
 Whether you request at the beginning, middle or at the end of the case, you will need to specify which tooth to block out because we usually leave undercuts alone to allow for retention.

 - Submit a case revision asking for an adjustment to the trimming, (you can ask us to cut the aligner or shorten the aligner by trimming it at the distal end of the last molar), and if necessary ask for additional engagers.
 (At this time, other than the above request, we do not do custom trimming of aligners.
 If there are any other trimming modifications necessary they will need to be done in your office.
-(We offer a convenient Trimming Kit to aid you with in-office trimming of aligners in our online store.
+(Trimming tools to aid you with in-office trimming of aligners can be found in our online store.
 May or may not be available in your region.)